electronicsleep/MediaPi/README.md

 # Uses:

-Play a relaxing playlist for you family
+Play a relaxing playlist for your family

+Review recorded GoPro Videos

 Show footage on TV with friends

-Review recorded GoPro Videos

 Small Portable Movie player